Nuclear Power in Chile

-Nuclear power in Chile appears for the first time in 1964 with the approach of the project that made Dr. Cruz-Coke.
+The nuclear energy in Chile appears for the first time in 1964 with the approach of the project carried out by Dr. Cruz-Coke.

-The CCHEN, has two nuclear reactors for research, Center for Nuclear Studies at Aguirre and The Queen.
-The center performs all related applications of nuclear energy.
-In addition, the activities performed CCHEN training professionals and students in the field of Chilean nuclear energy.
+The CCHEN, has two nuclear reactors for research, Center for Nuclear Studies of Aguirre and La Reina.
+All applications related to nuclear energy are carried out in this center.
+In addition, CCHEN carries out activities related to the training of Chilean professionals and students in the field of nuclear energy.

-After the United States in 1955 published information on nuclear materials, Dr. Eduardo Cruz-Coke Lassabe (important Chilean physician and politician), thought that nuclear power would very important for Chile.
-What caused the Senate of Chile proposed the creation of an institution to regulate aspects of nuclear energy.
-Ten years later he created the National Nuclear Energy Commission (CNEN).
+After the 1955 United States published information on nuclear matters, Dr. Eduardo Cruz-Coke Lassabe (an important Chilean doctor and politician), thought that nuclear power would be very important for Chile.
+What caused that in the Senate of Chile proposed the creation of an institution that regulated the aspects related to nuclear energy.
+Ten years later, the National Nuclear Energy Commission (CNEN) was created.

-Cruz-Coke launched important projects, including the construction is the first nuclear power plant by the CCHEN and Endesa.
-Although despite the initial enthusiasm governments preferred to avoid risks to a project as expensive and as a long-term performance. by contrast, if it has existed in Chile regulation on issues related to nuclear power.
+Cruz-Coke presented important projects, among them is the construction of the first Nuclear Power Plant in charge of CCHEN and Endesa.
+Although in spite of the initial enthusiasm, governments preferred to avoid risks with such an expensive project with such a long-term performance.
+On the other hand, there has been regulation in Chile on aspects related to nuclear energy.

-In Chile distinguishes three stages in the nuclear development:
+In Chile there are 3 stages in nuclear development: